paulcbogdan/NiChord/README.md

                  )
 ```

-To `plot_and_combine`, you can pass `chord_kwargs` and/or `glass_kwargs` to adjust the appearance of the chord diagram or glass brain, like above.
-The example below also shows how you can add a title and give the chord diagram a black background:
+To `plot_and_combine`, you can pass `chord_kwargs` and/or `glass_kwargs` to adjust the appearance of the chord diagram or glass brain, which will in turn be sent to  `plot_chord` and/or `plot_glassbrain`.
+The example below shows this and also how you can add a title and give the chord diagram a black background:

 ```Python
 dir_out = 'example'